 Books: 'Timbooktu', a book store easily found in Fajara has a great selection of fiction, fact and guidebooks.
 All English language.

 Food: Hard to find good food in Banjul and elsewhere.
-Along the Atlantic coastal resorts there are plenty of great places to eat
+Try Ali Baba" Lebanese, on Nelson Mandela Street on the other side of the Albert Marke.
+Along the Atlantic coastal resorts there are plenty of great places to eat.

 Vegetarians: No problem in Atlantic coastal resorts

 Hassle and annoyance factor: 6.5/10

 Women alone: Do expect a lot of attention on and around the beaches

 Intro: Wonder of wonders, just when you were fed up of West Africa and all that it offers or rather doesn't and wondering why you made the effort to visit, you find Ghana.
 How different Ghana is from its neighbours or the rest of the region.
 It's not just that English is spoken.
 They speak it in Nigeria, fancy a trip there?
 It goes so much deeper than that almost in ways that can't be explained, but probably most significant is the money factor.
 The CFA/ECO is not used in Ghana and the currency used in its place, the Cedi makes the country outstanding value for money.
 Only western imported goods approach anything near expensive and the most important commodities for budget travel: great food, beer, transport and accommodation are dirt-cheap.